• Skip to primary navigation

 • Rice - Most of the time, I like to use sushi rice for the recipe, but you can also use jasmine rice as well.

-• Kewpie Mayo - Japanese mayo really makes this deopbap recipe.
+• Kewpie Japanese Mayo - Japanese mayo really makes this deopbap recipe.
 I prefer it over standard mayonnaise because of the extra umami that the MSG provides.
-You can definitely still use regular mayonnaise as well, but try not to use Miracle Whip - it has a sweeter flavor and has less of a buttery flavor.
-Alternatively, you can also try it with my spicy Sriracha mayo recipe, if you want a spicy kick to this rice bowl.
+You can definitely still use regular mayonnaise as well, but try not to use Miracle Whip - it has a sweeter flavor and less of a buttery flavor.
+Alternatively, you can also try it with my spicy Sriracha mayo recipe, if you want a spicy kick to this Korean tuna rice bowl.

 • Unagi (Eel) Sauce - If you don't have eel sauce, you can substitute it for gochujang.
 Gochujang will be a bit sweeter and spicier but will still make a delicious sauce.
 You can also make a quick sweet soy sauce by dissolving 1 ½ teaspoon of sugar (or honey) with 3 teaspoons of hot water and then adding 1 tablespoon of soy sauce to it.